-- Get everyone’s holiday and birthday cards out on time for an entire year straight.
+- Get everyone’s handwritten holiday and birthday cards out on time for an entire year straight.
 I am such a selfish jerk.
-(2014 isn’t going to be the year, sadly, off to another rocky start here.)
+(2015 isn’t going to be the year, sadly, off to another rocky start here.)

 - Learn conversational Spanish – I know just enough to be dangerous and funny, but not enough to hold a serious conversation with a stranger.
 Erika’s family is from El Salvador, and I look forward to the day when we can have a relaxed conversation.
 (Today, they just feed me wonderful food, and hey, there’s a lot to be said for that too.)

 - Take my sister Emily on a cruise – I’ve already done this with Mom, Dad, and Caryl (my stepmom), and I’m really, really looking forward to doing this with Em.

 - Take Dad & Caryl on a land trip through Alaska – they really enjoyed the Alaskan cruise we did, and I think they’d like a train/lodge/car trip even more.

 - Weigh 190 pounds or less for 6 months straight – Until mid-2014, I yo-yo’d between 210 and 220.
 When I made it a life quest to stay under 200 for 6 months straight, I was able to pull it off.
 Guess that means I’ve gotta set the next goal.

 - Get annual health exams for 3 years – including physical, eye exam, and dental exams.
 Boring, but it takes discipline, and it’s part of being a responsible adult.
 I struggle with this.